 He was born in Naples on October 18, 1968.
 He taught himself music and piano and then studied jazz and saxophone with Maestro Maurizio Giammarco.
-He won a scholarship at the Saint Louis College of Music in Rome, where he perfected with the masters: S. Deidda, P. Iodice, R. Giuliani, S. Satta, G. Savelli, E. Pieranunzi.
-He then attended the Siena Jazz courses as a scholar under the guidance of the masters: Franco D’Andrea, Stefano Battaglia, Pietro Tonolo.
-He graduated in classical saxophone at the Conservatorio Santa Cecilia in Rome.
+He won a scholarship at the Saint Louis College of Music in Rome, where he perfected with the masters: S. Deidda, P. Iodice, R. Giuliani, S. Satta, and G. Savelli, E. Pieranunzi.
+He then attended the Siena Jazz courses as a scholar under the guidance of the masters: Franco D’Andrea, Stefano Battaglia, and Pietro Tonolo.
+He graduated in classical saxophone at the Santa Cecilia in Rome Conservatory.

-He recorded the cd Cu sole and Cu l’acqua, Nomade del Vesuvio, Voci Scomposte with the Tony Cercola Group; First with the Palopoli- Forlani Quintet; Winds in Tunes in duo with pianist Simone Maggio, for Saint Louis.
-He teaches in Rome and Naples; he took part in numerous festivals including Umbria Jazz, Nick La Rocca Jazz Festival, Ischia Jazz Festival, Villa Celimontana, Grosseto Jazz Festival, Rome Jazz’s cool, Pristhina jazz festival.
-He played music for various theater performances: Iphigenia in Aulis, directed by Mario Santella; Majakoski man, directed by Mario Santella; Il ’68, directed by Lucio Allocca; Four Weddings and a funeral, directed by Silvio Giordani; It was not the fifth, directed by Silvio Giordani; The world of water, directed by Marco Lucchesi.
+he took part in numerous festivals including Umbria Jazz, Nick La Rocca Jazz Festival, Ischia Jazz Festival, Villa Celimontana, Grosseto Jazz Festival, Rome Jazz’s cool, and Pristhina jazz festival.
+He played music for various theater performances such as Iphigenia in Aulis directed by Mario Santella, Majakoski man directed by Mario Santella, The ’68 directed by Lucio Allocca, Four Weddings and a Funeral directed by Silvio Giordani, It was not the fifth, directed by Silvio Giordani, and The world of water, directed by Marco Lucchesi.

-His works as a saxophonist in duo formations (with the pianist Simone Maggio), trio (in his name), quartet (Francesco D’Errrico Quartet and saxophone quartet) and in many other contexts.
-He played in various Italian jazz clubs such as Alexander Platz, Rome; Gregory, Rome; Bourbon Street Club, Naples; Otto Jazz Club, Naples; Around Midnight, Naples; Blue Note, Milan.
+His works as a saxophonist different formations including in duo formations (with the pianist Simone Maggio), trio (in his name), quartet (Francesco D’Errrico Quartet and saxophone quartet) and in many other contexts.
+He played in various Italian jazz clubs such as Alexander Platz, Rome, Gregory, Rome, Bourbon Street Club, Naples, Otto Jazz Club, Naples, Around Midnight, Naples, and Blue Note, Milan.